danhsiao/RecurringDepositSystem/README.md

        └─ User clicks ✓ → POST /notifications/{id}/read → read=true
 ```

 In production this would also fire a transactional email via **SendGrid or AWS SES** at the point of the `INSERT notifications` in the worker.
 The DB record is the audit trail; the email is the delivery mechanism.
+For now, the user is notified via the App (look at the notifications icon when a transaction fails).

 ---